-As of November 30, 2016, FEU-Alabang, Inc. has not yet commenced its normal operations and still in its pre-operating stage.
+As of February 28, 2017, FEU-Alabang, Inc. has not yet commenced its normal operations and still in its pre-operating stage.
+In March 2017, however, the University commenced the Ceremonial Concrete Pouring at the future site of the FEU-Alabang campus.

-- 10. In fiscal year 2014-2015, EACCI, under the trade name FEU Institute of Technology, started its operations with 3,017 students for the first term of S.Y.
+10. In fiscal year 2014-2015, EACCI, under the trade name FEU Institute of Technology, started its operations with 3,017 students for the first term of S.Y.
 2014-2015.

-FEU Tech continuous be one of the preferred schools for engineering and information technology. - 11.
-Seasonal aspects that has material effect on financial statements:
+FEU Tech continuous be one of the preferred schools for engineering and information technology as it opened its S.Y.
+2016-2017 with 7,445 students.

+11. Seasonal aspects that has material effect on financial statements: